 The tens of thousands of books published in Yiddish contain untold treasures of literature, scholarship, memoir, and other unique documents that tell a rich and complex story of Jewish life in the modern world.
-Making these works accessible to English readers has become one of our highest priorities, which is why the Center launched a multipronged publishing initiative as part of our translation initiative.
+Making these works accessible to English readers has become one of our highest priorities, which is why the Center has launched a multipronged publishing initiative as part of our translation initiative.

 Recently Published by Yiddish Book Center Translation Fellows

 Many of our Translation Fellows go on to publish their fellowship projects.
 Recently published works include:

 • Hibru By Joseph Opatoshu, translated by Shulamith Berger (Ben Yehuda Press, 2019)

 • On the Landing: Stories by Yenta Mash, translated by Ellen Cassedy (Northern Illinois University Press/A Yiddish Book Center Translation, 2018)